There are moments of clarity in music.

 (Update: Dire Straits was inducted with the 2018 class of The Rock & Roll Hall of Fame.
 Great choice.)

 (Update: 5/31/2018.
 Last night the excellent TV series “The Americans” used the song “Brothers In Arms” to help convey an extremely important idea during the series finale of the Cold War drama.
-Interestingly, “The West Wing” also used the song for a key scene in it’s series finale.)
+Interestingly, “The West Wing” also used the song for their season two finale.)

 Editor: You’re right in terms of how you appreciate Making Movies and Love Over Gold, but they did not have much impact.
 No major singles, and low-level popularity with the public.
 That compares to the explosive breakthrough of Brothers In Arms with three big singles, and worldwide sales of over 30-million copies.
 No one would have expected that level of success prior to it’s release.
 That said, I really admire how much you get from the music you enjoy.